 |January 11, 1853 - John Ericsson, designer of the

-ironclad Monitor one decade later, tests his ship powered by a caloric,
+one decade later, tests his ship powered by a caloric, hot air, engine

-hot air, engine in New York Harbor, but the experiment fails due to
+in New York Harbor, but the experiment fails due to lack of power.

 April 22, 1853 - The Indian Frontier Post, Fort Scott, in Indian Territory (Kansas) is evacuated by the United States Army riflemen.

 July 8, 1853 - Commodore Matthew C. Perry and the United States Navy arrive in Edo Bay, Japan.
 They would negotiate a treaty to allow U.S. ships into Japan.

 July 14, 1853 - U.S. President Franklin Pierce opens the first world's fair held in the United States, the Exhibition of the Industry of All Nations.
 Located on 6th Avenue in a large palace on the site of the current New York Public Library, twenty-three foreign nations and colonies participated.

 December 30, 1853 - The Gadsden Purchase is consummated, with the United States buying a 29,640 square mile tract of land in present-day Arizona and New Mexico (approximately from Yuma to Las Cruces) for $10 million from Mexico to allow railroad building in the southwest and settle continued border disputes after the Mexican-American War.
 This act finalized the borders of the Continental United States.